-The starting point for the design of the core language is the approach applied in the modular BDI architecture [14] and IMPACT [17], where authors abstract from the internal structure of agent's mental state.
+The starting point for the design of the core language is the approach applied in the Modular BDI architecture [11] and IMPACT [13], where authors abstract from the internal structure of agent's mental state.
 The structure of a mental state reduces to a black box providing only a query and update interface, while the programming language itself facilitates the control over mental state transitions.

 An agent program in the core language consists of a set of reactive rules.
 Given a query, when a reactive rule evaluates to true in the current mental state, then an update operation is performed on this state.
 The semantics of a query and update operation is provided by abstract operators, specific to the internal structure of agent's mental states.
 We also abstract from the interface to agent's environment.
-It can be handled by queries (sensor interface) and updates (effector interface) integrated into the implementation of the mental state as well (we refer to a similar approach in modular BDI architecture [14]).
+It can be handled by queries (sensor interface) and updates (effector interface) integrated in the implementation of the mental state as well (see Modular BDI architecture presented in [11]).

 The semantics of an agent system is then provided in terms of a transition system over a set of mental states.
 We give both operational and denotational views on the semantics of the core language.
 The operational semantics shows the execution of a single primitive construct of the language, while the denotational viewpoint provides a functional view on the semantics of an agent program.
 This view will later turn out to be crucial for modularizing the language.
-We conclude this section by giving details of the interpreting algorithm and propose a concrete syntax for the core programming language.
+We conclude by detailing the interpreting algorithm and proposing a concrete syntax for the core programming language.